Xingyue-Wang47/Sentiment-Analysis-on-Social-Media-Posts-Using-RoBERTa/README.md

 # Sentiment-Analysis-on-Social-Media-Posts-Using-RoBERTa
-Natural Language Processing on Facebook posts by applying a text identifier (RoBERTa), resulting in an F-measure of 0.88
+This notebook demonstrates a three-class sentiment classification through performing Natural Language Processing on Facebook posts by applying a text identifier (RoBERTa), resulting in an F-measure of 0.88.